Skip to main content

 info

-In the captured validation example for this tutorial, the account is funded with 0.5 SOL on Solana Devnet.
+In the captured example for this tutorial, the account is funded with 0.5 SOL on Solana Devnet

-2.2 β€” Test transaction approval and signing on Solana Devnet
+2.2 β€” Test transaction signing on Solana Devnet

-Go to the SIGN AND SEND TRANSACTION section in the Solana test Dapp.
+Scroll down to the SIGN AND SEND TRANSACTION (WALLET) section NOT (DAPP) one in the Solana test page.

 sign send